GazzaJ/CI-MS3-W3Recipes/README.md

  - Log-in Page for returning visitors

 Assuming the user choses to register they are provided access to the remaining pages
- - Recipes page displays 6 recipe cards per page
+ - Recipe's page displays 6 recipe cards per page
    - Filter and search options provided to reduce the number of recipes displayed
  - Individual Recipe pages providing the full recipe detail
  - An "Add Recipe" page enables users to upload their own recipe information